Back to Louisiana

 Gracey Claire Rushing Act

-The Gracey Claire Rushing Act requires better documentation and communication when handling human remains and internal organs.
+The Gracey Claire Rushing Act requires detailed documentation and communication about the handling of human remains and internal organs.

 What This Bill Does